LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/using-objects.rst

          Fleas 6
          mutt True

+..
+TODO: Check reference to dictionaries

 .. admonition:: Tip

-   Object properties work like the :ref:`key/value pairs <key-value-pair>` in a dictionary.
+   Object properties work like the key/value pairs in a dictionary.
 Each property name acts as a label that points to a specific piece of data (the value).